abchk1234/asbt/README.md

   A wildcard at both ends is also implied when querying.

-* Giving package path instead of package supports installation of package from custom folder.
+* Giving package path instead of package name is also supported for some options.
 For example,

   `asbt -B ~/builds/thermal_daemon/thermal_daemon-1.1`